ekivolowitz/LIS351Projects/Journal1/README.md

 Histogram from that file
 ![Histogram from that file](https://github.com/ekivolowitz/LIS351Projects/blob/master/imgs/Journal1_hist.png)
 #### Approach
 I have tinkered with several backend technologies, and one that I wanted to play around with again was Flask.
 I decided to whip together a quick little backend that accepts file input, which I've never handled before.
 Between Flask and HTML5, all of the complicated parts were taken care of (yay).
 I used to write some HTML back in High School when I first got interested in computers.
 Although I've never taken the time to become an expert on it, I can usually hack together what I have in mind.
 CSS sucks, I just wanted to throw that out there.
 Anyway, I've written some javascript in my day, although I'm not a big fan of it.
 I was going to use D3js to create the histogram, but decided against it in the name of brevity, and implemented a pure ASCII form instead - topical to our readings.

+#### Thoughts on the results
+While this isn't a very complicated project, it's always exciting to take something from an idea to a reality, which I did.
+I'm happy with the results, although I wish that there were better print formatting options with pure HTML, like the `printf` function in C so that the output would be a little cleaner.

 ### Dependencies
 * [python3](https://www.python.org/download/releases/3.0/)